Redhaven Farms is offering Celadon Cortunix Quail breeding stock, chicks and eggs! Pick-up in Oregon City- sorry, but we don't ship live birds.

 Compared to chicken eggs, quail eggs have six times more vitamin B1 and fifteen times more B2 vitamin.

-We also have limited quantities of traditional jumbo brown speckled quail eggs and Muscovy duck eggs.
+We also have limited quantities of Muscovy duck culinary and hatching eggs.
 Please inquire.